ROOFING | ROOF REPAIR

 Missing or Worn Shingles

 Shingles don't last forever.
-Most asphalt shingles are rated for 20–30 years, but in Northeast Ohio with our humidity and temperature swings, they often start failing earlier.
+InterNACHI's life expectancy chart puts three-tab asphalt shingles at about 20 years and architectural shingles at about 30 (source) — but in Northeast Ohio with our humidity and temperature swings, they often start failing earlier.
 When granules wash off and shingles get brittle, it doesn't take much for rain to work its way underneath.

 What Roof Leak Water Damage Does to Your Insulation